burnedpopcorn/Sugary-Spire-UNHAM-Decompilation/README.md

 - Crash when loading a certain room in Crunchy Construction
 > Issues above only happen when playing the old Demo 1 levels

-- Cotton Power-Up doesn't harm any enemy other than the Chocolate Frog
+- Cotton (Drill) Power-Up doesn't harm any enemy other than the Chocolate Frog
-- Swamp and Mines Levels eventually default to CottonTown Rooms
+- Swamp Level eventually defaults to CottonTown Rooms

 ### Other Shit
 - Issues are described in more detail within the project notes